version 7-August (this syllabus is tentative, and will change over the semester, please refresh your browser for updates)

 The Week 16 Self-Reflection is about learning how to learn.
 How did it go?
 What worked what didn't?
 How would you do it differently?
 What did you learn about doing projects?

 Your Project and Critical Reviews should be exercises in using academic English to write essays.
 The main thing to remember about an essay is structure.
 Ideas are broken into paragraphs, and paragraphs are broken into sentences.
 The title summarizes the essay.
 The introduction and conclusion summarize the essay in more detail.
 A topic sentence summarizes each paragraph.
 The structure helps the reader quickly find the information they need while skimming your essay.
+Apply the skills you learned in your English classes.
+If you're rusty, here's a quick overview of the writing process.

 Proofread it, spell-check it, and grammar-check it.
 They should be formated for 8.5"x11" paper in a 12 point text font (Helvetica, Times, etc.) with 1" margins all around, double-spaced, with the title and your name(s) on top of the first page, and a single bibliography or references cited at the end.
 The final version of the project should be 5 to 15 pages long.
 Start the text of your project on the first page about a third of the way down.
-Use a writing style appropriate for readers of popular science magazines (National Geographic, Discovery, Nature, Archaeology, etc.) or physical anthropology journals and consult their style guides if possible.
+Use a writing style appropriate for readers of popular science magazines (National Geographic, Discovery, Nature, Archaeology, etc.) or biological anthropology journals and consult their style guides if possible.
 Please cite your sources correctly to avoid plagiarism.

 If the idea of a 15 page essay scares you, remember that the introduction, conclusion, and bibliography will add about a page, and when you cover the context and bring in concrete examples you'll find it's easy to make it long enough.
 A typical writing style in anthropology, especially cultural anthropology, is to mix the statistics with personal narratives of ourselves and our informants.
 We want to put a human face on the numbers, and to support generalizations with specific examples.
 The qualitative research methods of anthropology push us towards this style.
+If you get writer's block, check out this article on Writing Anthropology for ideas.

 Relate your data as much as possible to the topics covered in the textbook.
 Cite the author, year: and page number.
 For example, for a discussion of primate behavior, you might write: